 - Here is a photograph of part of Kirkheaton Lane Side Cemetery.

-- Kirkeaton Lane Side Cemetery, Kirkeaton.
+- Kirkheaton Lane Side Cemetery, Kirkheaton.

 - A transcription of the Richard Beaumont's charity information from the 1899 Endowed Charities, W.R.
 Yorkshire and Sheffield.

 - Here are photographs of Churches in the parish:

 - St. John the Baptist's Church, Kirkheaton.
 (The Church's website is here.)

 - The Methodist and URC Church, Kirkheaton.